cbourke/ComputerScienceIII/documents/syllabus.md

 -   Office hours will be held online via zoom

+## COVID Considerations

+Out of respect for faculty and staff, out of respect for the Learning Assistants, and out of respect for your fellow students and most especially yourself, you should make sure you are fully vaccinated if you plan to attend lecture, lab, and hack sessions in person.
+Several vaccines are widely available, highly effective and backed by sound science.
+The good majority of adults have been vaccinated and you should be one of them.
+UNL has provided opportunities to receive a vaccine (free of charge); please consider doing this as soon as possible.
+More information can be found here: [link to be determined].

+In addition, you should follow all health and safety guidelines published by the CDC, healthcare officials and the University of Nebraska--Lincoln.
+This includes wearing masks indoors and attempting to keep social distance between peers
+***regardless of your vaccination status***.
+If you feel ill or have had exposure to COVID-19, you **should not attend in-person** and instead utilize the online resources we have provided as outlined above.

+Because there may be many faculty, staff, and students who have family members (myself included) who are yet unable to be vaccinated, you will be ***required*** to wear a face mask when you attend lecture in person.
+If you prefer not to comply with this requirement for this course, you will need to attend lecture virtually.

 # Accommodations for Students with Disabilities

 The University strives to make all learning experiences as accessible as